QueriumCorp/WAS-Kubernetes/EnvironmentSetup/AWS/README.md

 Terraform will create a dedicated [AWS Virtual Private Network (VPC)](https://aws.amazon.com/vpc/) to contain all other resources that it creates.
 This VPC serves as an additional 'chinese wall' that prevents these AWS resources and system software packages from being able to interact with any other AWS resources that might already exist in your AWS account.
 This additional layer is strongly recommended, and you will incur negligable additional AWS cost for adding this additional layer of security protection.

-The WAS [AWS Elastic Kubernetes Service (EKS)](https://aws.amazon.com/eks/) application stack consists of the following:
+The WAS application stack consists of the following:

 * a AWS S3 bucket and DynamoDB table for managing Terraform state
 * a dedicated [AWS VPC](https://aws.amazon.com/vpc/)